March 14, 2020

 To join the meeting from a computer or a mobile device/tablet with the Zoom App installed, you can click this link:

-If you’re reading this on your phone, and wish to dial in, you can click one of the below links to join:
+If you’re reading this on your phone, and wish to dial in, you can click one of the below links to join and add the password:

 If those aren’t working, you can make a call to one of the numbers below: